Calculating Ground Speed from True Airspeed

 How do you calculate ground speed in climb?
 Calculating ground speed during a climb involves accounting for the aircraft’s vertical speed and the effect of wind.
 It can be more complex than the basic ground speed formula, taking into consideration both vertical and horizontal motion.

-See also Tennis Ball Speed Calculator
+See also Wind Speed Altitude Calculator

 Why is indicated airspeed different from true airspeed?
 Indicated airspeed (IAS) is the reading on the airspeed indicator, which accounts for instrument and position errors.
 True airspeed (TAS) corrects for variations in air density due to altitude and temperature, providing the actual speed through the air.